Efficient Fraud Detection Using Deep Boosting Decision Trees: Results

-From Table \ref{table2} and Figure \ref{roc}, we can see that on those fraud detection datasets, the two most popular boosting methods, AdaBoost and GBDT algorithms, get poor performance, and actually there is a clear gap between these two methods compared with others.
-This is because AdaBoost and GBDT are originally designed for the general machine learning tasks, and fail to take into account the particularity of the fraud detection problem.
-They directly use rough data for the model training without any sampling strategy, and meanwhile use the accuracy as the optimization target, which leads to their poor adaptability to imbalanced data.
+From Table \ref{table2} and Figure \ref{roc}, we can see that on those fraud detection datasets, those general methods, Random Forest, Navie Bayes, MLP, AdaBoost, XGBoost and LightGBM, get poor performance, and actually there is a clear gap between these methods compared with others.
+This is because that they are originally designed for the general machine learning tasks, and fail to take into account the particularity of the fraud detection problem.
+They directly use raw data for the model training without any sampling strategy, and meanwhile use the accuracy as the optimization target, which leads to their poor adaptability to imbalanced data.
 SMOTBoost, RUSBoost and Self-Paced Ensemble try to alleviate the data imbalance issue through various re-sampling strategy.
-Table \ref{table2} and Figure \ref{roc} show that compared with AdaBoost and GBDT, these re-sampling based methods can significantly improve the performance in those fraud detection datasets.
+Table \ref{table2} and Figure \ref{roc} show that these re-sampling based methods can significantly improve the performance in those fraud detection datasets.
 Specifically, Self-Paced Ensemble is a popular algorithm more recently for imbalanced learning, based on which we can verify whether our method has advantages compared to the current state-of-the-arts.

-As we said above, DBDT-SGD optimizes DBDT model using algorithm \ref{alg1}, meaning that it is a general machine learning algorithm without considering the data imbalance, which is consistent with AdaBoost and GBDT.
-While we can observe from Table \ref{table2} that in most of those datasets DBDT-SGD significantly outperforms AdaBoost and GBDT, which indicates that DBDT can act as a general machine learning algorithm with superior performance to the two popular methods.
-Furthermore, DBDT-Com achieves significantly higher AUC than those compared methods including DBDT-SGD, from which we can conclude that: (1) our DBDT model with compositional AUC maximization strategy can achieve superior performance to state-of-the-arts on fraud detection, which shows the advantage of our approach; (2) the proposed compositional AUC maximization strategy can effectively improve the adaptability of the algorithm to data imbalance, and thus has the potential to be extended to other algorithms.
+As we said above, DBDT-SGD optimizes DBDT model using algorithm \ref{alg1}, meaning that it is a general machine learning algorithm without considering the data imbalance, which is consistent with the compared general classification methods.
+While we can observe from Table \ref{table2} that in most of those datasets DBDT-SGD significantly outperforms those general methods, which indicates that DBDT can act as a general machine learning algorithm with superior performance.
+Furthermore, MLP-AUC greatly outperforms MLP, and DBDT-Com achieves significantly higher performance than those compared methods including DBDT-SGD, from which we can conclude that: (1) our DBDT model with compositional AUC maximization strategy can achieve superior performance to state-of-the-arts on fraud detection, which shows the advantage of our approach; (2) the proposed compositional AUC maximization strategy can effectively improve the adaptability of the algorithm to data imbalance, and thus has the potential to be extended to other algorithms.